vuepress/ecosystem/docs/plugins/copy-code.md

 - Default: `undefined`
 - Details:

-  Transform pre element before copy.

-  For example, deleting certain elements before copying, or inserting copyright information.
+  A transformer to modify the content of the code block in the `<pre>` element before copying.
 This option is only valid when using `useCopyCode()`.

+- Example:

   ```ts
   import { useCopyCode } from '@vuepress/plugin-copy-code/client'